ASSERT-KTH/sorald/docs/CONTRIBUTING.md

     - `chore`: A change to the CI setup or other supporting files (e.g. `pom.xml`)
     - `test`: A change to the test suite
     - `doc`: A change to the documentation
+    - Having trouble picking a category?
+Open your PR anyway and a maintainer will help you!
 - It is minimal in the sense of doing a single thing (for example, an addition of a single new processor and a single bug fix).
 - It has a clear explanation of its goal and what was changed.
 - It passes in the continuous integration service being used in the project.